DabbingEevee/TSMP_Modded_Season_II/README.md

 Space Age: To the mooooon!
 ...
 Avaritia Age: Singularities?
 Infinity ingots?
 I don't like where this going.
-God Age: What do you mean I have to punch a tree again?
+God Age: You want me to punch that dirty tree again?
 We are supposed to be gods!